hanwei0912/Adversarial-Reading/topic/Interpretability2021Aug19.md

+Question:

+Why we are not happy with the current saliency map?

+What is a satisfied saliency map?

 ### [On Relating Explanations and Adversarial Examples](https://proceedings.neurips.cc/paper/2019/file/7392ea4ca76ad2fb4c9c3b6a5c6e31e3-Paper.pdf)

 The paper proposes the dual concept of counterexample, the notion of breaking an explanation or a